MRPeasy Manufacturing Software Demo

-2. There’s Production planning, where you can schedule operations and materials, see the visual production calendar and Gantt chats and use dynamic drag-and-drop rescheduling.
+2. There’s Production planning, where you can schedule operations and materials, see the visual production calendar and Gantt charts and use dynamic drag-and-drop rescheduling.

 4. The Procurement section, for managing purchases, allows you to see everything you need to purchase and raise pre-filled Purchase Orders with a single click.

-And also, the My production plan – if you were a worker, this would be the only section you would see – shows you your calendar and allows you to report with a single click.
+6. My production plan if you were a worker, this would be the only section you would see shows you your calendar and allows you to report with a single click.

 A question: In your company, how much time does it take for you to put together an accurate estimate based on your current schedule and materials availability?
 How accurate is it?